This topic covers processes relating to a cPanel service.

 4. Enter your chosen subdomain in the ‘Domain‘ field along with your main domain separated by a full stop – e.g. subdomain.yourcompany.com, shop.example.com, blog.mysite.com.au etc.

-5. Be sure to leave the ‘Share document root‘ option un-checked.
+5. Be sure to leave the ‘Share document root‘ option unchecked in order to create a separate directory/folder for the new subdomain.

 6. Click ‘Submit‘ when you’re done